HCL-TECH-SOFTWARE/volt-mx-ls-toolkit/README.md

 - **unid**: the UNID of the document to act upon.
 - **payload**: a set of fields and values to apply to the document.

 The **ProcessAsyncRequests** agent picks up any documents at "Pending" status and triggers the relevant agent.
-Your agent should use the values in the documenbt and send an HTTP request back to the callback URL.
+Your agent should use the values in the document and send an HTTP request back to the callback URL.